Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 On **Debian** or **Ubuntu**, you also need the libmysqlclient-dev and libmysql-ruby packages.

         sudo apt-get install mysql-server libmysqlclient-dev libmysql-ruby

+To install mySQL on **Mac OS X**, run the following:

+        brew install mysql

 ### OpenSSL